Skip to main content

 In addition, we will no longer accept other sources of income that are not UK sterling based i.e. rent received from overseas properties, overseas investments.

-Where the loan is interest only or part interest only / part capital repayment (currently not available) we will not accept a repayment strategy that is based on assets that are held outside the UK.
+Where the loan is interest only or part interest only / part capital repayment we will not accept a repayment strategy that is based on assets that are held outside the UK.

 Foreign nationals